MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * If your app is supported for specific regions or geographical locations, you must call out that specific region dependency in the app description in manifest, Partner Center, and AppSource for that offer.

 * If you need to reference Teams, write the first reference in the app listing as Microsoft Teams.
-Later references can be shortened to Teams.
+Later references can be shortened to Teams. [*Mandatory Fix*]

    :::image type="content" source="../../../../assets/images/submission/validation-app-description-teams-reference-pass.png" alt-text="Graphic shows an example of correct reference to Teams in app description.":::